QUESTIONS AND ANSWERS

 • Statistics

-Your performance on the exercises and tests is saved and you may review your performance and check solutions at any time.
+Your performance on the exercises is saved and you may review your performance and check solutions at any time.
 You can also check your ranking based on all students taking the course.
+How cool is that!

 • Guarantee